huzaifaalmesbah/access-defender/readme.txt

 By using the Access Defender plugin, you agree to the terms of use set forth by the ip-api.com API service.
 Make sure to review their privacy policies before enabling this plugin.

+=== Appsero SDK and Analytics ===
+Access Defender uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
+This helps us to troubleshoot problems faster & make product improvements.

+Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
+We collect the data to ensure a great user experience for all our users.

+Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

+Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).

 == License ==
 This plugin is licensed under the GPLv2 or later.
 For more information, please review the [GPLv2 license](https://www.gnu.org/licenses/gpl-2.0.html).

 == Terms of Use and Disclaimer ==
 Access Defender is provided as-is, without any warranty.
 While we strive to provide a high level of security, it is important to note that no security measure is 100% foolproof.
-The plugin uses third-party services, and their availability or changes to their terms could affect the plugin’s functionality.
+The plugin uses third-party services, and their availability or changes to their terms could affect the plugin's functionality.